wci-master/alx-polly_s/README.md

 ### Where to Start?

 A good security audit involves both static code analysis and dynamic testing.
-Here’s a suggested approach:
+Here's a suggested approach:

 1.  **Familiarize Yourself with the Code**:
     -   Start with `app/lib/actions/` to understand how the application interacts with the database.